Assistant Manager of Professional Learning

 REPORTS TO: Associate Director for Professional Learning

-Bachelor’s degree in U.S. history or a related field required, Master’s degree strongly preferred.
+Bachelor’s degree in U.S. History, museum education/studies, or a related field required.

 - Minimum of three years’ experience leading museum programs for adult learners, preferably K-12 teachers, required

-- Experience leading programs focused on museum collections and exhibitions, passion for museum and history education
+- Experience leading programs focused on museum collections, archival materials, and exhibitions

 - Proven ability to take initiative and execute projects efficiently and thoroughly from start to finish